Lastorder-DC/OpenLocoLauncher/README.md

-# OpenRCT2 Launcher
+# OpenLoco Launcher
-An Open Source Launcher &amp; Updater for OpenRCT2
+An Open Source Launcher &amp; Updater for OpenLoco

-This is a new launcher for [OpenRCT2](https://github.com/OpenRCT2/OpenRCT2).
+This is WIP launcher for [OpenLoco](https://github.com/OpenLoco/OpenLoco).
 It's written in C++ using the Qt Framework and supports Windows, Mac OS X and Linux.
+It's based on [OpenRCT2 Launcher](https://github.com/LRFLEW/OpenRCT2Launcher)

 ## Dependencies